 PETG vs PLA Filament

-So you may be asking, is it a good material to print with?
-Well generally yes.
-PLA is now the most common material people print with.
-The main reason for this is that is is really easy to print with.
-When printing other plastics such as ABS, the plastic warps massively when cooled, this is not an issue with PLA and it can even be printed with no heated bed.
+So you may be asking, is it an excellent material to print?
+Well, generally, yes.
+PLA is now the most common material people print.
+The main reason for this is that it is effortless to work.
+When printing other plastics, such as ABS, the warps will occur when cooled.
+It is not an issue with PLA.
+PLA can print with no heated bed.

-PLA also has other benefits such as it having little to no smell when being printed, the only smell released is a sweet scent.
-The material also offers a resistance to the environment around it, the filament does not soak up moisture and can be left open for large amounts of time however, it is recommended to keep it sealed in a bag.
+PLA also has other benefits, such as it had little to no smell when being printed.
+The only smell released is a sweet scent.
+The material also offers a resistance to the environment around it.
+The filament does not soak up moisture and can be left open for large amounts of time; however, we recommended keeping it sealed in a bag.
 One other benefit to PLA is its high hardness, a feature that is useful when you want no flex in your prints.

 PLA vs PETG: Which is better for your project?

-If you want a material that is just easy to use I recommend you use PLA, you don’t really need to store it in a special way and it prints at relatively low temperatures and has little to no stringing.
-If you are looking to print some tough models that need to take a bit of wear and tear I recommend that you use PETG due to its slight flexibility and scratch resistance.
+If you want a material that is just easy to use, I recommend you use PLA, you don’t need to store it specially, and it prints at relatively low temperatures and has little to no stringing.
+If you are looking to print some rigid models that need to take a bit of wear and tear, I recommend using PETG due to its slight flexibility and scratch resistance.

 If you are concerned about the waste of 3D printing, don’t be!
 Both of these materials will not harm the environment if disposed of safely.

 So to conclude, it depends on what you print.
 I generally use PLA more than PETG just because it is easy to print, and it doesn’t require me to do any cleanup after the print finish.
 My prints don’t usually get beaten around or overheated, so for my prints, I use PLA.